react-native-community/rn-diff-purge/USAGE.md

 ## Recommended method

 #### 1 Check the diff
-Check the diff of your current version and the version you want to upgrade to.
+Check the diff of your current version and the release you want to upgrade to.

 #### 2 Manually do the changes
 Do the changes from the diff in your project.